SimonMoynihan33/KVRN-Apparel/README.md

 ### Sprints

 The development process was divided into **milestone-based sprints**, each associated with specific objectives and deliverables.
 As shown in the [milestones image](documentation/agile-development/milestones.png), each sprint focused on essential features, such as product display, checkout, and user profiles.
-By organizing tasks into manageable sprints, the team was able to consistently deliver functional increments, building the product step by step.
+By organizing tasks into manageable sprints, I was able to consistently deliver functional increments, building the product step by step.

 <details>
 <summary>View Milestones</summary>